oroinc/documentation/user_guide/activities/activities_add_comment.rst

 .. note::

-    Comments are available for any activity or entity that has the Comments activity :ref:`enabled <user-guide-activities-enable>`.
+    Comments are available for any activity or entity that has the Comments activity enabled.

 Create and View Comments